tpriyanshu90/nodeChatApp/README.md

 # nodeChatApp
-A chat app app made using node.js (express) and socket.io.
+A realtime chat app made using node.js (express) and socket.io.
 '''Anonymous users can talk here with just a click.'''

+# Install dependencies

+run `npm i` in nodeChatApp directory:

 # Deployment

+run `PORT=3000 npm run start` in the main directory

+# Browse

-Go to the directory nodeChatApp
+navigate to `localhost:3000` to see the working project
-Open terminal
-type: PORT=3000 npm run start

-Go to browser check localhost:3000